About the Conference

 AMA PRA Credit

-Primary Children’s Hospital designates this educational activity for a maximum of 14.75 AMA PRA Category 1 Credit(s)™ for the Main Conference and an additional 2–4 hours for each optional skills lab attended.
+Primary Children’s Hospital designates this educational activity for a maximum of 19 AMA PRA Category 1 Credit(s)™ if all conference sessions are attended.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.